Rehan-Ali07/Rehan-Ali07/README.md

 - 👋 Hi, I’m @Rehan-Ali07
-- 👀 I’m interested in Software Quality Assurance Jobs
+- 👀 I’m interested in
-- 🌱 I’m currently working as QA Engineer
+- 🌱 I’m currently working
-- 💞️ I’m looking for the new peojects.
+- 💞️ I’m looking for the
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...